amir78729/new-tab/readme.md

 # New Tab HTML Server with PM2 Daemon

 This project serves a custom HTML file that dynamically displays the current time, including hours, minutes, and seconds, designed to be used as a **new tab page** in your browser.
-The page features stylish typography and positioning, making it both functional and visually appealing.
+The page supports both dark and light color schemes based on the user's system preferences.
 The web server is managed using PM2 to run as a daemon and start automatically on system boot.

 ---